Yash-ammanavar/DSA_Portfolio.github.io/README.md

 Red-Black Trees: These self-balancing binary search trees maintain sorted order and ensure O(log n) time complexity for insertion, deletion, and lookup operations.

 Alternative: AVL Trees, another type of self-balancing tree, can be used for similar purposes but may involve more rotations during insertion and deletion.

+### Sorting results based on filters
+Function: The search results can be sorted based on filters like alphabetical  order/price/etc

+Quicksort: Quick Sort is a commonly used sorting algorithm that operates by choosing a 'pivot' element from an array.
+It then partitions the array into two sections: elements less than the pivot and elements greater than the pivot.
+These sub-arrays are then sorted recursively.
+This process continues until the entire array is sorted, efficiently organizing the elements.

+Time Complexity:
+Worst-case: O(n^2)
+Best-case: O(n log n)
+Average-case: O(n log n)